The operational processes of a business are what drives the business itself. Operations cover things like:

 - Supply chain management

-Businesses are always looking to better optimize their operational processes in a variety of ways, like increasing efficiency, cutting costs, improvement quality, etc.
+Businesses are always looking to better optimize their operational processes in a variety of ways, like increasing efficiency, cutting costs, improving quality, etc.

 In certain scenarios, however, such as economic downturns, changes in management, or technological rollouts, operations consultants will be brought in to advice on significant changes to a business' operational processes.